yijirong/iot/README.md

 # Weekly report 7
 [2020-10-13] Begin to read the forth part of book 'Inthernet of Things-From Research and Innovation to Market Deployment'.

-[2020-10-15] Using the Raspberry Pi to control an online fun catch does seem a intesting topic.
+[2020-10-15] Using the Raspberry Pi to control an online fun catch does seem an intesting topic.

 [2020-10-16] Begin to contact related knowledge about the 'fun catch'.